rbmanez/Prosper-IT-Consulting-Internship/C#LiveProjectSprint3.md

 <h4 class="card-title">@Html.DisplayFor(model => model.Job.JobTitle)</h4>
 ```

-I fixed the `Details` view by completely eliminating the line of code that was causing the error.
-By the name of the first parameter `"_EditButtonPartial"`, it seemed like the problematic line of code was searching for a file responsible for an edit button.
+I fixed the `Details` view by completely eliminating the unnecessary `Html.Partial` method that was causing the error.
+By the name of the first parameter `"_EditButtonPartial"`, it seemed like the `Html.Partial` method was searching for a file responsible for an edit button.
 I concluded that this was not necessary due to:
 1. this was the `Details` view and not the `Edit` view.
 2. the user story only required for the `Details` view to simply show.
 3. there was already a functional Edit button from the `Index` view.
+4. there was no `"_EditButtonPartial"` file.

 I also added a dynamic heading that used the `ShiftTime` object's associated `Job` object's `JobTitle` property and value using `Html.DisplayFor`.
 Previously there was no heading.